 The best part of Samba is that it is freely available under the GNU public license, just like Linux.

 Q-15.
-What is the command to make a process to run in the foreground from the background?
+What is the command to make a process run in the foreground from the background?

 On a running process press <Ctrl + Z> which will suspend the most recent foreground process.
 It will then bring you back to the shell, now enter the command “bg” to move the just-suspended process to the background (letting it continue to run) or “fg” to bring it back to the foreground.

 Q-16.
-List out few of the differences between Softlink and Hardlink?
+List out a few of the differences between Softlink and Hardlink.

 Following are the key differences between Softlink and Hardlink:

 Ans.
-The initial RAM disk (i.e. <initrd>) is a temporary file system which gets mounted before the real root file system and remains active until the latter becomes available.
+The initial RAM disk (i.e. <initrd>) is a temporary file system that gets mounted before the real root file system and remains active until the latter becomes available.

 It’s integrated into the kernel and loads as a part of the formal kernel boot procedure.

-While, “ulimit” is a Linux inbuilt command which provides control over the resources available to the shell and to the processes started by it.
+ulimit is a Linux inbuilt command that provides control over the resources available to the shell and to the processes started by it.